Tropical bottlenose whale: Social behavior

 Tropical bottlenose whale observations indicate they travel in larger groups than any other local species of beaked whales.
 The size of the pods ranges from the tens up to 100, with 15 to 20 being typical, and the groups appear very cohesive.

 Their pods are sometimes associated with other species, such as short-finned pilot whales, bottlenose dolphins, spinner dolphins, and humpback whales.

 Tropical bottlenose whales have been known to breach the surface, and they normally have visible, but short, blows.
-Their dives last between 11 and 33 minutes, with one individual diving for least 45 minutes.